-External to the confirmed 1.3 million cases of coronavirus since March within the United States, 52 percent of Americans indicate their mental health is on the cusp of, or already experiencing, decline as a consequence of social-distancing practices, according to a recent Gallup poll.
+External to the confirmed 33.2 million cases of coronavirus since March within the United States, the average self-reported mental well-being for Americans has declined as a consequence of social-distancing practices, according to a recent Gallup poll.

 Challenges in Getting Mental Health Care During the Coronavirus Pandemic

 Such statistics come at a time when mental health services are becoming increasingly inaccessible, as doctors offices remain closed (or adopt a remote talk therapy model), and droves of workers lose their employer-sponsored health care (or its cost becomes prohibitively expensive).

 One report estimates that two to three million have likely lost their insurance as a consequence of the pandemic, according to the Kaiser Family Foundation.
 According to the report, many turned to Medicaid and marketplaces to offset their lost coverage.

 As a greater percentage of the population continues to worry about their mental well-being throughout the coronavirus pandemic, and with money remaining tight in many households, it’s likely that many Americans will require affordable psychological treatment in the coming months.